APlusTeam/ISQA-3420/DFDDictionary.md

 * National Vulnerability Database: NVD is the U.S. government repository of standards based vulnerability management data.

 ## Internal Entities
-* Corporate Developer: This is one of the company's asset.
-The Corporate Developer is the entry point of external software to the company.
+* Version Control System: The company's internal source code repository.
 * Corporate Manager: Manages the project, and its information.

 ## Data Flow
-* File: Piece of source code.
-* Package: Collection of files.
-* File/Package: File or Package
+* File/Package: Single file or collection of files (package).
 * License Info: List of licenses of the file or package.
 * Package Query: The current name of the package.
 * CPE Information: Standard name of a package.